EPA Particulate Matter Data -- Analyses using Local Control Strategy: Applying Local Control Strategy

 \subsection{Confirming that a given Number of Clusters provide ``Added Information''}

-Every new \textit{Aggregate Phase} of LC Strategy is followed immediately by a \textit{Confirm Phase} analysis asking whether the new ``LRC distribution'' could possibly be generated in some \textit{Completely Random} way.
-Actually, it is easy to generate purely random LRC distributions that use both the same number of clusters and the same cluster sizes as any given ``new'' LRC distribution.

-Figure \ref{Fig05} displays the numerical example with $K = 50$ Clusters that we will use to illustrate \textit{confirm phase testing}.
-We are ``jumping the gun'' here in the sense that we will argue next (Subsection $3.3$) that $K = 50$ is also the ``optimal'' number of Clusters to use in applying LC Strategy.

-LRC distributions are always discreet, while the traditional test that uses the Kolmogorov-Smirnov D-statistic is only valid for comparing two absolutely continuous distributions.
+Each new \textit{Aggregate Phase} of LC Strategy may be followed by a full or partial \textit{Confirm Phase} analysis of the new distribution of within-cluster Local (Spearman) Rank Correlations (LRCs).
+Each new Clustering provides \textit{Added Information} if, and only if, the \textit{empirical Cumulative Distribution Function} (eCDF) of it's LRC-distribution is clearly different from the NULL eCDF that corresponds to \textit{Purely Random} assignments of all observational units to the same number, ``K'', of Clusters of the exactly same size as the given clusters.
+This NULL distribution and a two-sample Kolmogorov-Smirnov D-statistic can be efficiently computed (in about 5 seconds) using Random Permutations.
+A numerically large D-statistic provides only \textit{partial confirmation}.

+Unfortunately, the tabulated distribution of KS D-statistics assumes that both distributions are \textit{absolutely continuous}, while LRC-distributions are clearly \textit{discrete}.
 Thus, LC Strategy uses a (computationally intensive) \textit{permutation test}, Welch (1990), that is non-parametric.
-Specifically, the LC Strategy confirm() function easily simulates the gray eCDF displayed in Figure \ref{Fig05} and computes the resulting Kolmogorov-Smirnov D-statistic.
-These calculations take less than $5$ seconds.
+Simulating the $p-$value of an observed LRC $D-$statistic uses the KSperm() function in the LocalControlStrategy $R-$package and typically requires an additional 75 seconds of computation to (potentially) achieve \textit{full statistical confirmation} ``adjusted for Ties''.

+Figure~\ref{Fig04} displays the numerical example with $K = 50$ Clusters that we will use to illustrate \textit{confirm phase testing}.
+We are ``jumping the gun'' here in the sense that we will argue next (in Subsection $4.3$) that $K = 50$ is also the ``optimal'' number of Clusters to use in applying our LC Strategy for \textit{NU Learning}.

-Note that the gray NULL eCDF appears to be rather \textit{smooth} in Figure \ref{Fig05}.
+Note that the gray NULL eCDF appears to be rather \textit{smooth} in Figure~\ref{Fig04}.
 After all, it results from pooling $100$ sets of LRC estimates from $50$ pseudo-clusters that were formed in a \textit{purely random and meaningless way}.
 Thus the gray eCDF contains at most $5,000$ quite small steps.
 To truly provide ``added information'', the distribution underlying the Blue eCDF from clusters of ``well matched'' US Counties must be clearly different from the purely random distribution (from random pseudo-clusters) represented by the gray eCDF.

-The primary objective of the KSperm() function in LC Strategy is to simulate an appropriate p-value, ``adjusted'' for ties, when testing the NULL hypothesis that all x-Covariates used to form clusters are essentially \textit{Ignorable}.
-These computations, using $1,000$ replications, take roughly $77$ seconds on a desktop PC.